Is an office building a public utility building?

 Like other public buildings, office buildings must meet many requirements in areas such as:

-- Fire safety .
-The requirements include, among others: installation of fire protection systems or materials with an appropriate reaction to fire class.
+• fire safety - requirements include, among others, the installation of fire protection systems and materials with an appropriate fire reaction class;

-- Structural safety .
-Especially in terms of movement, deformations and stresses of structure elements, for example under the influence of snow on the roof.
+structural safety, especially in terms of movement, deformation and stress of structural elements, for example under the influence of snow on the roof;

-- Accessibility for people with disabilities .
-Includes, among others: providing adapted driveways, ramps, lifts and toilets.
+accessibility for people with disabilities - includes, among others, the provision of adapted driveways, ramps, elevators and toilets;

-- Other solutions that influence people's comfort .
-These include, for example, the minimum height of rooms, the appropriate number of toilets, and the air temperature.
+• other solutions that affect people's comfort - these include, for example, the minimum height of rooms, the appropriate number of toilets, or air temperature;

-If you are looking for an office building for your company or investment, check out a large office building with a parking lot in the center of Ciechanów , which is one of our many offers.
+If you are looking for an office building for your company or investment, check out the Building for sale in Tarnów at 7a Legionów Street , which is one of our many offers.

 Read also: Office building – how much space do you need for your business?